 So you need to be open-minded and consider alternatives to what you have always imagined a stove coffee brewer to look like.

 Within these categories, you will also find the old-fashioned and even vintage style coffee maker designs.

 You actually have quite a choice!

-Making coffee with a percolator for the stove provides many style options – which are listed below.
+Making coffee with a percolator for the stove provides many style options.
+These are listed below.

 This is probably the most popular coffee maker people choose.

 They look very elegant and come in several different designs to suit your lifestyle and kitchen decor.

 Their popularity probably also comes from the idea of durability as well as the ease of cleaning and maintenance.
 These are very important factors when contemplating purchasing any item for your kitchen.

 One of the factors to consider is the size and how many cups or mugs of coffee you can brew.
 These vary between the maximum of 6,8, 9 or 12 cups.
 12 cups are generally the biggest percolator available.
 This is a very generous sized brewer.